 Laid down in April of 1814, this Royal Navy first-rate, ship-of-the-line was five feet longer than HMS Victory and two feet wider in the beam.
-It also packed 112 cannons – eight more than Nelson’s legendary warship.
+It also packed 112 cannons – eight more than Horatio Nelson’s legendary flagship.

-Battle of the Carpenters
+“Battle of the Carpenters”

 The largest naval encounter on the Great Lakes took place on Erie a few miles off Put-In-Bay, Ohio on Sept.
 10, 1813.
 The afternoon battle saw a force of nine American vessels batter a fleet of six British ships into submission.
-While the day-long contest cost fewer than 100 lives, it did guarantee U.S. supremacy on Lake Erie and threw the whole British war effort into jeopardy.
+While the day-long contest cost fewer than 100 lives, it did guarantee U.S. supremacy on Lake Erie and threw the whole British war effort into disarray.

 Introducing the St. Lawrence

-Yeo was ordered by the admiralty to oversee the construction a new moderately-sized warship to shore up the British on the lake.
+Yeo was ordered by the admiralty to oversee the construction a new moderately-sized warship to shore up the British presence on the lake.
 He exceeded those orders and had the Kingston shipyard construct a bona-fide ship of the line instead.

-But had the war continued into 1815, it’s likely that the St. Lawrence would have certainly done battle with much larger foes than the small brigs and sloops that sailed from the American ports on Lake Ontario.
+But had the war continued into 1815, it’s likely that the St. Lawrence would have done battle with much larger foes than the small brigs and sloops that sailed from the American ports on Lake Ontario.

-By the end of 1814, the American shipyard at Sackets Harbor, New York was busy constructing a vessel that would outgun even the St. Lawrence.
+By the end of 1814, the American shipyard at Sackets Harbor, New York was busy constructing a vessel to outgun the St. Lawrence.
 While the USS New Orleans was designed to carry 130 guns, its construction was halted in early 1815 after the peace.
 Had it been completed, it would have been joined by another American behemoth, the USS Chippewa, also under construction in the very same port.

 Models of HMS St. Lawrence are on display at opposite ends of Lake Ontario.
 One is at the Hamilton Military Museum in Hamilton, Ontario and at the Royal Military College in Kingston, Ontario.